p4-team/ctf/2019-09-07-dctf-quals/api/README.md

 # API
 We are given URL of some service that allegedly provides `Secure API`.
-The site was really plain, nothing was interactive, there were no links that could point us to any endpoint worth exploring.
+The site was plain, nothing was interactive, there were no links that could point us to any endpoint worth exploring.

 After a lot of poking, changing random things in burp we found a way to trigger LFI with `GET file:///../../../../etc/passwd`.
 This gave us possibility to leak every piece of the source code.